luccadibe/knativeBenchmark/Readme.md

 Next step is adding a simple victoriametrics database to store the metrics.
 Hopefully we can do this easily directly with a deployment and a pvc, i dont want more than that.

+para deploy simepre:
+docker login -u luccadibenedetto
+-> token

+func deploy --image=docker.io/luccadibenedetto/<name of the function>:latest --build=true --namespace=functions

+current issue

+Error Summary
+Error Type: 503 Service Unavailable
+Source: Envoy/Kourier Gateway
+Key Indicators:
+X-Envoy-Overloaded: true
+Error message: "upstream connect error or disconnect/reset before headers. reset reason: overflow" Very high latencies (~19 seconds)
+Root Cause:
+The gateway (Envoy) is becoming overloaded with too many concurrent requests.
+When this happens, Envoy's circuit breaker triggers and starts rejecting requests to protect the system from cascading failures.
+This is likely due to:
+Too many requests being sent without adequate backoff/throttling Default circuit breaker limits being too low for your workload
+3. Possible bottleneck in the Knative service scaling Think of it like a bouncer at a crowded club - when too many people try to enter at once, the bouncer starts turning people away (503 errors) to prevent overcrowding inside.

+I need to find the actual correct casue. maybe changiing config is not enough bc the envoy might be missing more resources.
+-> find bottleneck
+-> see knative metrics . do the components loook like they are working fine?